five one-to-one performances, a dance and performance lecture by Zoya Sardashti

 On the screen, I see myself there where I was, once in a physical space that opened up a place inside; I am there and here.
 What is worse than loneliness?
 There is light behind us and there is light in front of us.
 Now that you are with me, our shadows guide us through where we may travel. –adapted from Michel Foucault’s Of Other Spaces: Utopias and Heterotopias

-How Do We Dress for the Weather?~ (work-in-progress)
+How Do We Dress for the Weather?~ a dance (work-in-progress)

 The climate is changing.
 Regimes are changing.
 Borders are changing, and so must modes of self-expression and perception.
 How do we express agency in a world where one’s body has been framed in a particular racial discourse?
 How Do We Dress for the Weather? is an opportunity to inhabit one’s body through the interplay between learning new movement and language, so through alterity we might sense sameness.

 Every Four Years ~ a performance lecture (work-in-progress)